tiyd-fee-2016-02/teamRaleigh/README.md

 2/24/16

 Mike added the nav elements next to the search bar providing the mouse over effects, and got all the buttons, margins and padding looking close to pixel perfect.

+Jeremy worked on getting information populated into the hideable/showable tab sections via json/the github API